yogeshagr/golang/gopl/gopl.md

 comparable.
 Function values like these are implemented using a technique called closures.

-Here we can see that that the lifetime of variable is not determined by its
-scope: the variable x exists after squares has returned within main, even though x is hidden inside f.
+Here we can see that the lifetime of variable is not determined by its scope: the variable x exists after "squares" has returned within main, even though x is hidden inside f.

 ### Variadic Functions
 - A variadic function is one that can be called with varying numbers of